-Male graduates on average earn more than female graduates; the first group banks around $64K per year, but the second group takes home only $49K.
+Male graduates on average earn more than female graduates; the first group banks $68K per year, but the second group takes home only $49K.

-City College of New York (CCNY) grads who hold a B.A. in Bachelor of Arts (BA) can expect to fare better than most fellow alumni, earning an average $66K per year.
-Graduates holding a B.A. in Economics fare the worst in terms of compensation with an average yearly salary of $57K.
+City College of New York (CCNY) grads who hold a B.A. in Bachelor of Arts (BA) can expect to fare better than most fellow alumni, earning an average approximately $66K per year.
+A B.A. in Economics offers the lowest median annual financial reward ($57K).

 Benefits and Perks

-Just over half of the alumni can rely on paid vacation days, but just one-fifth of alumni have the luxury of paid sick time.
-Most graduates participate in a 401(k) retirement savings plan.
-Most former students enjoy benefits like health insurance, while more than half of grads receive dental plans, too.
-Other benefits that City College of New York (CCNY) alumni receive are a company-subsidized cell phone, a casual working environment, life insurance, and tuition reimbursement.
+The larger part of grads can rely on paid vacation days, but just one-fifth of alumni have the luxury of paid sick time.
+For this school, a large number of survey participants are the recipients of health benefits, and more than half of grads pick up dental plans, too.
+Most former students participate in a 401(k) program.
+City College of New York (CCNY) graduates also take advantage of a company-subsidized cell phone, a casual working environment, life insurance, and tuition reimbursement.